Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 There are various timeouts a user should be aware of within the library.
 - 10 minute service side link closure:  A link, once opened, will be closed after 10 minutes idle to protect the service against resource leakage.
-This should largely be transparent to a user, but if you notice a reconnect occuring after such a duration, this is why.
+This should largely be transparent to a user, but if you notice a reconnect occurring after such a duration, this is why.
 Performing any operations, including management operations, on the link will extend this timeout.
 - idle_timeout: Provided on creation of a receiver, the time after which the underlying UAMQP link will be closed after no traffic.
 This primarily dictates the length a generator-style receive will run for before exiting if there are no messages.
 Passing None (default) will wait forever, up until the 10 minute threshold if no other action is taken.